Sevenoaks: Geography

 The town is situated at the junction of two main routes from the north before traffic climbs over the Greensand Ridge which crosses Kent from west to east; that situation is similar to Maidstone and Ashford.
 This road was one of the earliest in the county to be turnpiked in 1709, because of the clay soils.

 The valley to the north is that of the River Darent; that river turns to the north to cut through the North Downs.
 Several lakes are located along the course of the river here, the result of the extraction of sand and gravel in the past.

 The built-up area of the town has developed primarily along the main roads.
 The settlement of Riverhead to the north-west is the largest; other parts of the town (in clockwise order from the north) include Greatness; Wildernesse; St John's; Hollybush; Sevenoaks Common; and Kippington.

 Demography

-The 2001 census counts approximately 18,588 residents within the Sevenoaks civil parish authority, compared to its population in 1801 of 2,600.
-The built-up area of the town had a population of 24,987 at the 2011 census.
+In 1801, the parish had a population of 2,600.